 However, you can’t refinance your bank loan into an HDB loan.
 What you can do is reprice it with the same bank or switch to another bank to refinance it.

 HDB charges for late payments of monthly instalments and reviews the rate annually.
-From 1 January to 31 March 2022, the rate is 5.5% per annum.
+From 1 April 2022 to 31 March 2023, the rate is 7.5% per annum.
 It’s reviewed annually in April.

 Another good thing about the HDB loan is that there’s no lock-in period, so there’s no early repayment penalty.
-So you can pay it off earlier to reduce the amount of interest to be paid and the financial burden on your plate.
+This allows you to pay it off earlier to reduce the amount of interest to be paid and the financial burden on your plate.

 But if you’re taking a bank loan, it’s better not to pay it off early.
 The bank will charge a prepayment fee if you cut short your bank loan within the lock-in period, since they earn from the interest.

 HDB loan vs bank loan: Which is better?

 Ultimately, whether you should go for an HDB loan or a bank loan depends on your financial situation, your level of risk averseness, and your willingness to keep up with fluctuating interest rates.